• Skip to primary navigation

 What is the difference between a crumble, crisp, and cobbler?

 The difference is in your country of origin and the ingredients.
-In Australia, we tend to call an Apple Crumble, any apple dessert with a crumble topping and no pie base.
-In the UK a crumble is usually made with flour, butter, and sugar topping. whereas in America, this is usually known as a cobbler.
-Then an Apple Crisp in America usually includes oats.
+In Australia, we call an Apple Crumble any apple dessert with a crumble topping and no pie base.
+In the UK, a crumble is usually made with flour, butter, and sugar toppings. whereas in America, this is usually known as a cobbler.
+Then, an Apple Crisp in America usually includes oats.

 What makes the topping crisp?

-The combination of butter or oil and sugar coating the ingredients gives the dish it delicious crunch.
+The combination of butter or oil and sugar coating the ingredients gives the dish its delicious crunch.

 Can I reduce or omit the sugar?

-You could reduce the sugar a little but it will affect the flavour and the crunchy texture.
-I have taken the sugar component down as far as I can whilst still maintaining the sweetness and crunch.
+You could reduce the sugar a little, but it will affect the flavour and the crunchy texture.
+I have taken the sugar component down as far as I can while still maintaining the sweetness and crunch.
 The amount of brown sugar is only 8gm per serving, just over a teaspoon, so I think leaving the recipe as it is would be best.

 Can I omit or reduce the butter or coconut oil?